orix-software/orix-software.github.io/docs/kernel/primitives/xscrob.md

     ldx     #$01 ; First line to scroll ldy     #25  ; Last line to scroll
     BRK_KERNEL XSCROB
+    rts
 ```

-!!! tip "See [scroll](../../../home/orixsdk_macros/scroll) macro from orix-sdk to use it "
+!!! tip "See [scroll](../../../developper_manual/orixsdk_macros/scroll) macro from orix-sdk to use it"